-Phase A. FTA reviewed and approved Phase A, and provided approximately \$807.5 million in grants to the Authority for payment of a portion of the estimated \$1.144 billion cost of Phase A. Payment of all other costs of Phase A was provided from the proceeds of First Indenture Bonds, available Sales Tax Receipts and investment income.
+Phase A. FTA reviewed and approved Phase A, and provided approximately \$807.5 million in grants to the Authority for payment of a portion of the estimated \$1.144 billion cost of Phase A. Payment of all other costs of Phase A was provided from the proceeds of revenue bonds issued by the Authority, available Sales Tax Receipts and investment income.

-Phase B. The Authority funded the \$583.5 million cost of Phase B from FTA funds in the amount of \$424.8 million, proceeds of First Indenture Bonds, available Sales Tax Receipts and investment income.
+Phase B. The Authority funded the \$583.5 million cost of Phase B from FTA funds in the amount of \$424.8 million, proceeds of revenue bonds issued by the Authority, available Sales Tax Receipts and investment income.